symfony-cmf/symfony-cmf-docs/book/routing.rst

 The PHPCR-ODM routes support more things, for example route parameters, requirements and defaults.
-This is explained in the :ref:`route document section in the RoutingBundle documentation <bundle-routing-document>`.
+This is explained in the :ref:`route document section in the RoutingBundle documentation <bundles-routing-document>`.
-You can also find :ref:`route entity documentation and Doctrine ORM integration <bundle-routing-entity>`.
+You can also find :ref:`route entity documentation and Doctrine ORM integration <bundles-routing-entity>`.

 Further Notes
 -------------